The most radical thing an artist can give you, it turns out, is nothing — and all of your own attention handed back.

-In the summer of 2014, anyone visiting London before 25 August could go and meet Marina Abramović in person.
-For her performance 512 Hours at the Serpentine Gallery, she spent exactly that many hours interacting with the public across three completely empty rooms.
-There was nothing in the galleries but lockers for visitors’ bags.
-Phones, cameras and even watches were banned.
-Abramović would take people by the hand and encourage them simply to spend time — focusing on a bare white wall, on their own breath, on the fact of being present.
+In the summer of 2014, anyone in London before 25 August could walk into the Serpentine Gallery and meet Marina Abramović in person.
+For her performance 512 Hours she spent exactly that many hours interacting with the public across three completely empty rooms.
+There was nothing in the galleries but lockers for visitors' bags.
+Phones, cameras and even watches were banned at the door.
+Abramović would take people by the hand and lead them, encouraging them simply to spend time — focusing on a bare white wall, on their own breath, on the unfamiliar fact of being fully present.
 Her only materials were herself, the audience, and a handful of props she might or might not use.

 The audience becomes the work

 “My only chance with the British public is to be vulnerable,” she said at the time.
 “The audience is someone who completes the work.”
-That was the whole proposition: the public became the performing body, participating in what she called an unprecedented moment in the history of performance art.
-No object, no image, no documentation permitted — only the experience, which existed once and then was gone.
-For Abramović the stakes are total: “Art for me means everything.
-It’s like one big thing in the middle of a circle” — a circle that holds sex, food, friends, life itself, with art at the centre.
+That was the entire proposition: with no object to look at, the public became the performing body.
+There was no documentation to take home, no image to post, no relic to buy — only the experience, which existed once and then was gone.
+It was the logical extreme of the practice she had built over four decades, from the endurance pieces of the 1970s to The Artist Is Present at MoMA in 2010, where she sat silent across a table from one stranger after another.
+For Abramović the stakes are always total: “Art for me means everything.
+It's like one big thing in the middle of a circle” — a circle that holds sex, food, friends and life itself, with art at the centre.

 Why it haunts harder in 2026

 Read it again now and 512 Hours feels less like a performance than a prophecy.
-A decade later, attention is the scarcest substance we have, harvested and sold by the second; the idea of voluntarily surrendering your phone to stand and look at a wall sounds almost utopian.
+A decade on, attention is the scarcest substance we have, harvested and sold by the second; the idea of voluntarily surrendering your phone to stand and look at a wall sounds almost utopian.
 Abramović saw it coming.
 She built a room with nothing to capture and nothing to scroll, and discovered that what remained — presence, vulnerability, time spent on purpose — was the rarest luxury of all.
+It rhymes with the other works in our archive that resist being captured, from Sandrine Pelletier's dissolving horses to Bugo's vanishing signs.
 The work could not be photographed.
 That was always the point.